Blog Post

 Some people at PSPDFKit prefer to use a simple text editor to develop in C++.
 Thanks to the Language Server Protocol (LSP), the line between a text editor and an IDE has been blurred, and many text editors support advanced features such as code completion and name refactoring.

-The main text editor that supports LSP is Visual Studio Code, although the protocol is also implemented by less popular text editors like Vim, Sublime Text, Atom, and Emacs.
-Some benefits we see in using text editors to develop in C++ is that they tend to be faster, they are available for multiple platforms, and they are usually free and open source.
+The main C++ text editor that supports LSP is Visual Studio Code, although the protocol is also implemented by less popular text editors like Vim, Sublime Text, Atom, and Emacs.
+Some benefits we see in using text editors to develop in C++ is that they tend to be faster, they’re available for multiple platforms, and they’re usually free and open source.

-In the next section, I’ll briefly explain how LSP works with C++ (with Visual Studio Code as its “gold standard” implementation).
+The next section will briefly cover how LSP works with C++ (with Visual Studio Code as its “gold standard” implementation).

 Visual Studio Code and the Language Server Protocol (LSP)